7phs/area-51/README.md

 * Custom CSV reader to reducing overhead of common solution;
 * Use slices of data buffer to assign as record fields instead of copy data during record's fetching;
 * Parse only significant part of data record (key and features);
-* Keep raw representation of data record as slice of bytes to easy serialize it.
+* Keep raw representation of data record as slice of bytes to easily serialize it.

 ### Benchmark